Cryan History, Family Crest & Coats of Arms

 The surname Cryan was first found in Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the Cryan family
+Early History of the Cryan family

 This web page shows only a small excerpt of our Cryan research.
 Another 65 words (5 lines of text) covering the year 1616 is included under the topic Early Cryan History in all our PDF Extended History products and printed products wherever possible.